rajeshvkothari/oom/GIN_README_2508.md

 ## Post Deployment Verification Steps

-  Below steps help us to verfiy firewall,sdwan,oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.
+  Use following steps to verify that models are correctly deployed.

 - Verify sdwan model: